taherahmed14/taherahmed14/README.md

 <h1>Hey you, I'm Taher</h1>

 ### :heavy_minus_sign: Interested on my Story?
- I graduated in Civil Engineering, started my career as a Site Engineer and after a year I joined as a Rebar Detailer and continued to work for the next 3 years.
-I was not satisfied with my career growth and I started looking for other career opportunities and that was the time the platform of Web development intrigued me.
+When I graduated as a civil engineer, I never thought that I would be on the path to become a web developer.
+I started my career as a site engineer, then worked as a rebar detailer for the next 3 years.
+However, the job did not provide me the satisfaction that I was seeking for my career growth.
+This is when I came across the career option of web development and was immediately intrigued.

-After exploring career paths on Web development I fortunately came to know about Masai School and joined a 30 weeks full time course on Full-Stack Web Development.
-And since then I became determined to learn new skills and frameworks and it has always been exciting to apply them on developing my own projects.
-Started from scratch with no knowledge about Web development and was able to build an E-commerce page with proper page flow and validations in just 2 months ignited the spark in me to learn more, develop more and keep growing.
+While I was exploring career paths on web development, I learned about Masai school and joined a 30-weeks full-time course on Full-Stack Web Development.
+Ever since, I became determined to learn new skills and frameworks.
+I was able to apply my learnings while developing projects and that became an enjoyable process.

+I started from scratch with next to no knowledge about web development.
+But, in the span on 2 months I was able to build an E-commerce page with proper flow and validations.
+This experience ignited a spark in me to learn and develop more.

-Masai has developed my skills with hands-on experience on MERN stack, critical thinking by solving Data Structures and Algorithms and also soft skills.
-My previous work experiences combined with everything I have learnt in the last few months has made me skilled in coordination, clear communication and decision making which I was able to experience while working with a team during our construct week projects.
+With Masai school, I have developed my skills with hands-on experience on MERN stack, critical thinking by solving Data Structures and Algorithms.
+Through learning and implementing, I have become an expert in JavaScript, HTML, and CSS.

+My previous work experience, combined with everything that I have learnt in the past few months has enhanced my skills in coordination, clear communication and decision making.

+My leisure interest include travelling, reading books, exploring movies and listening to music.

 Looking forward to applying the acquired skills on solving intricate problems and making life much easier.
-Feel free to reach me at taherahmed.sj.95@gmail.com.
+Feel free to reach me at: taherahmed.sj.95@gmail.com.
+You can view my work at:

 ### :heavy_minus_sign: Interested on my skills?
 <p>